Jdsalmon123/C6Group/README.md

 ## Installation

-To Run program you Must include all the resource files: have the media foldr located within the root file directory of the project, install pygame from the pygame-1.9.tar.gz and link pygame to the nesssecary files.
+To Run program you Must include all the resource files: have the media folder located within the root file directory of the project, install pygame from the pygame-1.9.tar.gz and link pygame to the nesssecary files.

 ## Credits
 Jonathan Salmon